Canton of Marseille – Notre-Dame-Limite

 Canton of Marseille – Notre-Dame-Limite is a former canton located within the commune of Marseille in the Bouches-du-Rhône department of France.
-It was created 27 February 2003 by the decree 2003-156 of that date.
+It was created on 27 February 2003 by decree 2003-156 of that date.
 It was disbanded following the French canton reorganisation which came into effect in March 2015.
 Its population was 35,163 in 2012.

-Elected to represent the canton in the General Council of Bouches-du-Rhône :
+Elected to represent the canton in the General Council of Bouches-du-Rhône: